-[NOAA] Halloween marks a tricky time of year for meteorologists and climatologists as autumn is in full swing across the Northern Hemisphere.
+[Written by NOAA] Halloween marks a tricky time of year for meteorologists and climatologists as autumn is in full swing across the Northern Hemisphere.
 In the United States, the spooky celebration, well known for its weather variations from year to year, sees normal high temperatures ranging from the 40s to the 80s and normal lows ranging from the teens to the 70s across the contiguous states alone.

 October U.S. Climate Conditions

 In fact, many U.S. locations experience drastic temperature swings throughout the month of October.
 In some years, summer’s warmth can hang on through the month while in others snow and freezing temperatures may make an early appearance.
 But, overall, the lower 48 states usually see an average temperature of around 54°F for the month.

 The contiguous United States saw its warmest October on record in 1963, with an average temperature of 59.4°F. Fourteen states across the Rockies, Great Plains, and Midwest had their warmest October on record that year.
 Conversely, the country saw its coldest October on record in 1925, with an average temperature of 48.9°F. Overall, Octobers across the contiguous United States have warmed at a rate of about 0.8°F per century since 1895.

 October is also the first month of the cold season that typically brings snow to parts of the nation.
 The Rockies and parts of the Northern and Central Plains into the Upper Midwest typically observe their first snowfall during the month.
 Higher elevations in the East have also observed snow in October.
 Generally, the contiguous United States sees an average of about 2 inches of precipitation during October.